Department of Psychiatry Faculty

 - Interventions to prevent development of delinquency in youth

-- Assistant Research Scientist, Department of Psychiatry, University of Michigan
+- Associate Research Scientist, Department of Psychiatry, University of Michigan

 Recent or Representative Publications:

 - Jester, J.M., Buu A. & Zucker R.A.
 (2015) , Longitudinal phenotypes for alcoholism: Heterogeneity of course, early identifiers, and life course correlates, Development and Psychopathology, in press.

 - Jester JM, Steinberg DB, Heitzeg MM, Zucker RA (2015).
 Coping expectancies, not enhancement expectancies, mediate trauma experience effects on problem alcohol use: A prospective study from early childhood to adolescence J Stud Alcohol Drugs, in press.